thevilledev/thevilledev/README.md

 CoreDNS maintainer.
+Open Source contributor to projects I like to use.
 I work as the Head of AI & Data [@UpCloudLtd](https://github.com/UpCloudLtd).

 Currently dedicated to security research and AI/ML.